typora/support.typora.io/_posts/how-to/2016-05-02-Install and Use Pandoc.md

 Import supports files with these extensions: .docx, .latex, .tex, .ltx, .rst, .rest, .org, .wiki, .dokuwiki, .textile, .opml, .epub.

-Export supports file formats of: HTML, PDF (these two do not need Typora), Docx, odt, rtf, Epub, LaTeX, Media Wiki.
+Export supports file formats: HTML, PDF (these two do not need Pandoc installed), docx, odt, rtf, Epub, LaTeX, Media Wiki.

 Pandoc itself supports more file types which Typora does not yet integrate.
 It has more details [here](http://pandoc.org/).